 Skip Nav Destination

-Dynamic Behavior of Metals Under Tensile Impact—Part 1: Elevated Temperature Tests
+Dynamic Behavior of Metals Under Tensile Impact—Part 2: Annealed and Cold-Worked Materials

 A. B. Schultz

 Department of Materials Engineering, University of Illinois at Chicago Circle, Chicago, Ill.

 - Views Icon Views